What is Electromagnet?

 The relationship between electricity and magnetism was first discovered in the 19th century by Danish scientist and physicist Hans Christian Oersted.
 Later a British scientist named William Sturgeon created the first electromagnet by using copper wire.

 Electromagnets can be easily made by wrapping an insulated wire into a coil around a soft iron core.
-The insulated wire used is usually made up of copper.
+The insulated wire used is made up of copper.
 As the electric current passes through it, coils behave like a magnet and produce a strong magnetic field around the wire.
-Magnetic fields are developed only when electric current flows through coils, as soon as the current flow is stopped magnetic fields will come to end.
+Magnetic fields are developed only when electric current flows through coils, as soon as the current flow is stopped, magnetic fields will come to an end.
 The strength of the magnetic field can be increased or decreased by increasing or decreasing the amount of electricity flowing through coils.
 The three types of electromagnets commonly used are Resistant, Superconductors, and hybrids.

 Electromagnets are widely used in electrical devices such as transformers, motors, generators, electric bells, MRI machines, loudspeakers, hard disks, etc.